Libera-Chat/libera-chat.github.io/content/_guides/sasl/epic5.md

 [GitHub](https://github.com/kaniini/ecdsatool).

-`sasl_nistp256` command has three arguments - server mask where to attempt the authentication, account name and pem file, generated with ecdsatool.
+`sasl_nistp256` command has three arguments - server mask where to attempt the authentication, account name and PEM file, generated with ecdsatool.
-Take serious consideration regarding pem file - you should place it only on trusted machines and with 0600 permissions, because everyone who can get the file can access your IRC account.
+Take serious consideration regarding PEM file - you should place it only on trusted machines and with 0600 permissions, because everyone who can get the file can access your IRC account.